Mentoring Program

 a.
 Duration: 7 months

-At the end of each edition of the Program, a survey is sent out and M&M can renew their availability to continue the program for another year.
+At the end of each academic year, participants complete a feedback survey and renew their availability to continue in the program.

 b.
 Time investment

-• The mentor having available time is essential for the program to work successfully and the defined goals to be achieved.
-We know that time is very limited, but the program is flexible and must be compatible with professional activity.
+The Mentor having available time is essential for the program to work successfully and to achieve defined goals.
+We know your time is valuable but the program is flexible and designed to fit around your schedule.

 "The Mentoring Program, innovative in Portugal, encourages a unique exchange of experiences, forcing tutors to regain contact with the academic reality and students to share expectations and concerns, generating a rethinking of the two realities on both sides.
 It is very enriching and, for sure, an element of change.”